wasi-m/maps-documentation/docs/routing/api/isochrone/api-reference.md

 # Isochrone & Isodistance service API reference

 An isochrone is a line that connects points of equal travel time about a given location, from the Greek roots of `iso` for equal and `chrone` for time.
-Valhalla's isochrone service computes areas that are reachable within specified time intervals from a location, and returns the reachable regions as contours of polygons or lines that you can display on a map.
+Directions API's isochrone service computes areas that are reachable within specified time intervals from a location, and returns the reachable regions as contours of polygons or lines that you can display on a map.

 Isodistances follow the same concept, but instead of time one specifies distance intervals.